Energy price cap explained: what is the energy price cap?

 Our expert says

-“With the new energy price cap kicking in on 1st January, many people are bracing for higher energy bills.
+“With a higher cap due to come into force in April, many people are bracing for skyrocketing energy bills.
 To help manage these rising costs, we recommend looking into fixed-rate tariffs.

 “By locking in a fixed rate, you can shield yourself from future price hikes and have a clear idea of what your energy costs will be.
 In these uncertain times, fixing your rate can offer peace of mind and make budgeting easier.

-“For example, right now on MoneySuperMarket, EDF is offering a fixed tariff at £1,608, which is a great deal compared to the new rate of £1,738 that comes into force on 1st January.
+“For example, right now on MoneySuperMarket, E.ON is offering a fixed tariff at £1,649, which is a great deal compared to the current rate of £1,738 that came into force on 1st January.
+And it looks even better value, given the news that energy bills will rise again in April.

-“We would advise anyone looking to lower their energy costs to secure this tariff or another fixed option before they disappear"
+“We would advise anyone looking to lower their energy costs to secure one of our money-saving tariffs or another fixed option before they disappear"

 What's the forecast for energy prices in 2025?